2021 Annual Disclosure Statement

 It is important to me that you have similar perspective about my work.
 I’ve been writing about fantasy baseball analysis for more than three decades.
 Here is a summary of my core values:

-- I’ve taken more statistics courses than I can remember, but I don’t like to rely on quantitative analysis in evaluating baseball performance.
+- I’ve taken more statistics courses than I can remember, but I don’t like to rely on the inherent rigidity of quantitative analysis in evaluating baseball performance.
 The human element has too much impact on a player’s numbers.
 I prefer to try and find logical, more accessible means of analysis.
+The numbers provide a backbone, nothing more.

 - As such, my proclamation in the 1994 Baseball Forecaster – “Numbers are everything!” – has been pretty much disavowed.
 My mantra now is “Embrace imprecision!”

-- I am a fantasy baseball purist.
+- I am a fantasy baseball purist, having cut my teeth on the Rotisserie format back in the mid-1980s.
 To me, the game is primarily an intellectual challenge.
 I do not play for any significant money.
 While that elevates the excitement level for many, I find it a distraction that takes away from the experience.
 I do not possess the gambling gene.

 - That said, my favorite draft experience is the auction.
 I like having access to every player and adding the economic element to the process, even if the player prices have little connection to reality.